gvwilson/thirdbit/src/fiction/in-heck/outline.md

     -   Thoughtful to Blazes: "It'll make things easier" (double meaning)
 -   Dockety takes Gumption to meet the free bots
 -   Dockety strikes a deal with them for help
+    -   Trades one of its optical sensors for their help
     -   Explains the risk of getting too close to Central itself

 ### Chapter 9 (Maddy's PoV)